dereknovak/Personal-Resources/definitions.md

 ### Call Stack

-  Ruby utilizes a 'call stack' to manage the order in which method invocation takes place, adding and removing operations from the top of the stack until the program concludes.
+  Ruby utilizes a **call stack** to manage the order in which method invocation takes place, adding and removing operations from the top of the stack until the program concludes.

+### Method Definition

+  A method definition is created using the `def` keyword, followed by a series of code, then ending with `end`.
+A defined method can include parameters, indicated by variables enclosed within parentheses next to the method name, allowing outside information to be used within the method.

+### Method Invocation

+  A method, whether defined or included within the Ruby library, can be invoked on an object, performing some kind of action on it.
+When a method is invoked, it can be passed an argument, if the definition allows, which may affect what gets returned from the method invocation.
+While most arguments will exist within parentheses at the method's invocation, Ruby's syntactical sugar allows some method arguments to be displayed without them.

+### Order of Precedence

+  As illustrated from the example, Ruby follows an **order of precedence** when executing multiple operators within a single line of code.
+The order is as followed, from highest precedence to lowest:

+  10. Parentheses
+  9. Exponentiation
+  8. Unary + and -
+  7. Multiplication *, Division /, and Modulus %
+  6. Addition + and Subtraction -
+  5. Comparison operators: <, >, <=, >=, ==, !=
+  4. Logical AND &&
+  3. Logical OR ||
+  2. Ternary operator ? :
+  1. Assignment operators: =, +=, -=...

+  In general, it's best to use parentheses to avoid confusion, as someone reading your code, including yourself, may not have a strong understanding of the order.

 ### Parallel Assignment